The Priory, York

-The Priory is a pub on Micklegate, in the city centre of York, in England.
+The Priory is a pub on Micklegate, in the city centre of York, England.

 The building originated as four tenements in a row of seven, constructed in the mid-14th century, probably before 1369.
 From this period survives the jettying at the front, crown post roof trusses, and wattle and daub walls at attic level.
 The section now forming the pub had attics added in the 17th century, at which time a rear wing was added to what became 103 Micklegate.
 That tenement was refaced in brick in the following century.